 Guaranteed home sale programs were originally started many years ago by ERA Real Estate.
-Since that time there have been many other individual agents and companies who have copied various forms of the program.
+Since that time, many other individual agents and companies have copied various forms of the program.

-The guaranteed home sale program is in fact one of the biggest gimmicks in the real estate industry!
+The guaranteed home sale program is, in fact, one of the biggest gimmicks in the real estate industry!
 It really should be named I will sell your home under value guaranteed.

 Wikipedia defines a gimmick as a unique or quirky feature that makes something stand out.
-The special feature however, is typically thought to be of little relevance or use.
+The special feature, however, is typically thought to be of little relevance or use.
 Real Estate agents who use this marketing tactic are doing just that – trying to stand out from the crowd.

-Have you ever seen Real Estate advertising that says something to the effect “if we don’t sell your home we will buy it” and wondered what the heck that was all about?
+Have you ever seen Real Estate advertising that says something to the effect, “if we don’t sell your home, we will buy i,t” and wondered what the heck that was all about?
 You are probably shaking your head up and down right now because it sounds like a pretty enticing offer.

-“We will guarantee your home is sold in 30 days, sold in 45 days, or sold in 90 days” they proclaim loudly.
+“We will guarantee your home is sold in 30 days, sold in 45 days, or sold in 90 days,” they proclaim loudly.
 The premise behind these pitches is some kind of guarantee that the Realtor will sell the home or do X for the client.

-Well maybe not a phone booth anymore as they are much harder to find.
+Well, maybe not a phone booth anymore as they are much harder to find.

-There is no doubt in my mind that plenty of homes can sell in under 30, 45, 62, days (pick a number) no matter what kind of market we are in if they are priced at or below the present market value.
-In fact, I know this is the case because I sell quite a few Massachusetts homes every year that go under contract in an expeditious time frame and these are homes that are not under priced!
+There is no doubt in my mind that plenty of homes can sell in under 30, 45, 62 days (pick a number) no matter what kind of market we are in if they are priced at or below the present market value.
+In fact, I know this is the case because I sell quite a few Massachusetts homes every year that go under contract in an expeditious time frame, and these are homes that are not underpriced!

-Not too long ago while selling a home in Framingham MA, one of my clients mentioned to me they had interviewed an agent who was promoting the sold in X number of days guaranteed sale.
+Not too long ago, while selling a home in Framingham, MA, one of my clients mentioned to me they had interviewed an agent who was promoting the sold in X number of days guaranteed sale.
 The client understood the average time to sell a home in the Framingham real estate market.

-Needless to say I listed the home and it sold in a reasonable amount of time (about 40 days) and significantly over what this agent was trying to get them to list for!
+Needless to say, I listed the home, and it sold in a reasonable amount of time (about 40 days) and significantly over what this agent was trying to get them to list for!

 How Do Guaranteed Home Sale Programs Work?

-According to most of these guaranteed home sale websites you will receive an up front guaranteed price in writing from these Realtor’s and if they receive an offer that is higher than their guaranteed price from a Buyer, you will get the higher offer, not them.
-WOW… well isn’t that SPECIAL.
+According to most of these guaranteed home sale websites, you will receive an up front guaranteed price in writing from these Realtor’s, and if they receive an offer that is higher than their guaranteed price from a Buyer, you will get the higher offer, not them.
+WOW… well, isn’t that SPECIAL.

 There are usually two sets of consumers that will respond to this type of Real Estate marketing.
 Those that think the Realtor may have been born on Krypton and a seller that is DESPERATE to sell their home.

 It would be interesting to know just how many homes that they actually do end up purchasing.
 My guess is not many!
-Buyers know a value when they see it and in most cases will jump at the chance to buy a home under market value.
+Buyers know a value when they see it and, in most cases, will jump at the chance to buy a home under market value.

 A seller that is willing to price their home under market value is the kind of client any Realtor would love to have because it is pretty much a sale in the bank.

-Sold in X number of days guaranteed sale programs are a marketing gimmick designed to get the phone to ring and get the Realtor more business.
+Sold in X number of days, guaranteed sale programs are a marketing gimmick designed to get the phone to ring and get the Realtor more business.
 It is just a form of emotional selling.
-When selecting a Real Estate agent make sure you do your home work!
+When selecting a Real Estate agent, make sure you do your homework!

 Conflict of Interest

-A seller’s agent should have one very specific goal in mind when representing you – get the most money for your home!
-The agent should be putting the sellers interest first and negotiate for the best price and terms for their client.
-The agent owes the seller undivided loyalty, reasonable care, disclosure and obedience to lawful instruction.
+A seller’s agent should have one particular goal in mind when representing you – get the most money for your home!
+The agent should be putting the seller’s interest first and negotiating for their client’s best price and terms.
+The agent owes the seller undivided loyalty, reasonable care, disclosure, and obedience to lawful instruction.

 Take the 5 or 6 percent commission you would be paying the Realtor and discount the price by that amount.
 Guess what will happen if your home is priced five to six percent undervalue?
 There will be people pounding down your door to purchase it.